Towards a Coq-verified Chain of Esterel Semantics: The logical semantics Esterel.Semantics.LBS 0mm

-Les us write~$s^+$ when~$s$ is present and~$s^-$ when~$s$ is absent in the instant.
-The SOS rules deal with \emph{events} $E, E', \ldots$ that are maps of signals to $\{ +, - \}$, where~``$+$'' means presence and~``$-$'' absence.
-The logical behavioral semantics defines transitions of the form $\LBS p E {E'} k {p'}$.
-The event~$E$ denotes a map from the set of visible signals to their current status that defines what are statuses of the signals received by~$p$, while~$E'$ gives the~$+$ status to the signals emitted by~$p$ (the coherence condition below will guarantee that at least~$p$ receives what it emits).
-The integer~$k$ is the completion code of~$p$ for the instant, and~$p'$ is the \emph{derivative} of~$p$ by the transition, \ie the statement to be used in place of~$p$ for the next instant.
+where $E, E'$ are \emph{events}.
+The event~$E$ denotes the \emph{inputs} of~$p$ while~$E'$ denotes its \emph{outputs}, that is, the signals emitted by~$p$.
+The integer~$k$ is the \emph{completion code} of~$p$ for the instant, and~$p'$ is the \emph{derivative} of~$p$ by the transition, \ie the statement replacing~$p$ for the next instant (this terminology is inspired by the work of Brzozowski and Seger on translating regular expressions to automata~\cite{Brzozowski-Seger}).
 The rules are given in Figure~\ref{fig:LBS}.